MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/frequently-asked-questions.md

 **Incremental crawl:**
 - Only updates items that changed since the last crawl.
-- Does not handle deletions, so items removed from the data source will still be in the index.
+- Doesn't handle deletions, so items removed from the data source remain in the index.
 - Incremental crawls do not currently support processing of updates to permissions.

 For more details on crawl schedules and refresh settings: [Microsoft Graph connectors refresh settings](/microsoftsearch/configure-connector#step-8-refresh-settings)